-We teach the ADHD: Mind/Body Connection course with Jeffrey Sosne, PhD, a clinical Psychologist and Director of The Children’s Program.
+Our course, entitled ADHD: Mind/Body Connection course with Jeffrey Sosne, PhD, a clinical Psychologist and Director of The Children’s Program, is just one example.
 Widely recognized as one of Portland, Oregon’s leading authorities on ADHD, Jeff is the author of two practical guides for parents and school personnel: The ADHD Notebook and The Anger Notebook.
 Together, we cover Dr. Sosne’s strategies and games for working with ADHD and show how Yoga Calm activities – both the physical yoga and the social/emotional games – can be used to help nurture self-control and focus in kids for whom such things have been difficult.

 5 Tips for Teaching Kids with ADHD:

 1. Practice Making Eye Contact

 Eye contact helps children show that they are interested and paying attention.
 A lack of eye contact leads to “divided attention,” which makes it harder to focus and follow directions.